gruntwork-io/docs/docs/guides/stay-up-to-date/terraform/how-to-update-to-aws-provider-v4/deployment-walkthrough.md

 To update your Reference Architecture:

 1. Update the underlying module source versions being referenced.
-    - Use tools like `ripgrep`, `xargs`, and `sed` to accomplish this with ease.
+    - We recommend using tools like `ripgrep`, `xargs`, and `sed` to accomplish this.
     - E.g.: `rg v0.95.0 --files-with-matches | xargs sed -i '' "s|v0.95.0|v0.96.1|g"`.
 This command finds and replaces
       all instances of `v0.95.0` with `v0.96.1` in your repo.
 Double-check all your changes before committing them to version control.
-    - If you several minors behind, please make sure to first follow the migration guide for each minor version bump.
+    - If you are several minors behind, please follow the migration guide for each minor version bump.
 Use the find-and-replace command to bump one minor version at a time.
     - Update the underlying Service Catalog versions, and also any one-off library module versions as well.
 You can accomplish this by grepping for each of the repos in the table above.
 1. Run `terraform init -upgrade` to allow Terraform to pull in the latest provider version.
 Without the `-upgrade` flag the `3.75.X` version of the provider will be used instead.
-The `-upgrade` flag allows unlocking the provider restriction enforced in `terraform.lock.hcl`.
+The `-upgrade` flag allows unlocking the provider restriction enforced in `terraform.lock.hcl`, in the module folder.
 1. Follow up with `terraform plan`.
 NOTE: The provider update creates and updates resources.
 You will see changes in the `plan`.
 These should be safe to `apply`, but always double-check anything slated for destruction.
 1. Then run `terraform apply` to bring Terraform state in sync with the provider changes.

-If you have any questions, please reach out to <a href="mailto:support@gruntwork.io">Gruntwork Support</a>.
+If you have any questions, we'd love to hear them.
+Please reach out to
+<a href="mailto:support@gruntwork.io">Gruntwork Support</a>.

 <!-- ##DOCS-SOURCER-START